Geoalert/mapflow-docs-en/source/userguides/imagery_search.rst

 ================

 "Imagery search" allows Mapflow users to search for available satellite imagery over their area of analysis.
-It's powered by Mapflow API providing access to the global satellite data providers.
+It's powered by Mapflow API providing access to the global satellite data providers and partners.

 Imagery providers available for the search and ordering:
     * ORBVIEW (aggregates and provides satellite imagery from the leading Chinese satellite operators)